 The most apparent option for ensuring you don’t violate the PDT rules while still day trading in accounts with less than $25,000 is simply limiting the number of trades you make in a day.
 If you never place four or more trades in a day, you won’t violate the rule.

 Make Swing Trades Instead of Day Trades

 Another simple way around the PDT rules is to make swing trades instead of day trades.
 As discussed above, a day trade is when you open and close a position on the same day.
-A swing trade is when you open a position on one day and close it another day.
-While the rules regarding day trades are quite strict, no similar restrictions exist for swing trades.
+A swing trade is when you open a position one day and close it another day.
+While the rules regarding day trades are pretty strict, no similar restrictions exist for swing trades.
 This means that regardless of the amount in your account, you may place as many swing trades as you’d like.

 Spread Accounts Among Different Brokers

 Another option is to have accounts with different brokers since the four-trade limit is per account, not per person.
 While this option does allow you to day trade, having the headache of managing multiple accounts can be frustrating.